Color difference: sRGB

-This will work in cases when a single color WAS to be compared to a single color and the need is to simply know whether a distance is greater.
+This will work in cases when a single color is to be compared to a single color and the need is to simply know whether a distance is greater.
 If these squared color distances are summed, such a metric effectively becomes the variance of the color distances.

-There have been many attempts to weigh RGB values to better fit human perception, where the components are commonly weighted (red 30%, green 59%, and blue 11%), however, these are demonstrably worse at color determinations and are properly the contributions to the brightness of these colors, rather than to the degree to which human vision has less tolerance for these colors.
+There have been many attempts to weigh RGB values, however these are demonstrably worse at color determinations and are properly the contributions to the brightness of these colors, rather than to the degree to which human vision has less tolerance for these colors.
 The closer approximations would be more properly (for non-linear sRGB, using a color range of 0–255):